-Dr. Terry Sullivan is Expert Lead for Quality Initiatives with the Canadian Partnership Against Cancer, where he also serves as Chair of Quality Initiatives and System Performance since 2011.
+Dr. Terry Sullivan is Expert Advisor, Quality Initiatives at the Canadian Partnership Against Cancer, where he also serves as Chair of Quality Initiatives and System Performance since 2011.

 A behavioural scientist, Dr. Sullivan is a professor and senior fellow at the University of Toronto’s Institute of Health Policy, Management & Evaluation and the Dalla Lana School of Public Health.
 He is adjunct professor of Oncology at McGill University.
 Dr. Sullivan also chairs the board for the Canadian Agency for Drugs and Technologies in Health and he chairs the board for the Quality and Safety Committee at the Hospital for Sick Children.

 Dr. Sullivan has served in a number of governance and advisory roles in health services and health policy.
 He is a past President and CEO of Cancer Care Ontario and founding President of the Institute for Work & Health.
 Dr. Sullivan has held senior positions in Ontario's Ministry of Health and Ministry of Intergovernmental Affairs, and has served two Ontario First Ministers through the Premier’s Council on Health Strategy.

 Areas of Expertise (7)

 The Heather Crowe Award for Leadership In Promoting a Smoke Free Ontario (professional)

 Association of Local Public Health Agencies and the Council of Medical Officers of Health, Ontario

 Queen's University: MA

 - Canadian Agency for Drugs and Technologies in Health: Board Chair

 - Chair of Governance Committee, Exactis Innovation (Federal NCE)